ejmenkhorst/appium2-python-portfolio/documentation/installation_mac.md

 #### Setup Apple emulators for Appium Inspector

-In Xcode you can create specific emulators, for the demo it is recommended to have at least the following:
+In Xcode, you can create specific emulators, for the demo it is recommended to have at least the following:

 * Iphone SE with latest IOS version
 * Ipad Air with the latest IOS version